duttpathak/Shell/README.md

 6 What are the disadvantages of a shell script?

-Since every command creates a new process, Shell scripts are slow as comparted to compiled programs.
+Since every command creates a new process, Shell scripts are slow as compared to compiled programs.
 Shell scrips are slow because every line creates a new process in the OS and when executing the program it runs as a single process.

 7 What are the different type of shell variables?